 We will normally agree fees in advance of any meeting.
 Our standard fees are set out on the website and if the matter is non-standard you will be given an estimate in advance.
 If at the appointment or during the process the matter proves more complicated or protracted than expected or there are more documents or people involved than indicated or legalisation is required, we reserve the right to renegotiate the fee or charge you at an hourly rate.
 Calls outside our working hours as shown on the website shall be charged at £100 every 15 minutes or increment thereof.
 Local attendance is defined as within 15 minutes' walk of our office.
 If you fail to attend an appointment without at least 1 hour's notice or arrive more than 15 minutes late we may not be able to see you and if we do see you we reserve the right to charge at our hourly rate for the delay.
 We prefer to work without referral commissions but in some cases may have negotiated such commissions with third parties such as estate agents.
 If a referral commission applies to your transaction it will be added to the fee and your informed written consent will be sought beforehand.
 Once you instruct us our fees are due even if the transaction fails to proceed for any reason other than our default.
 If we agree a fixed fee that is not paid up front for work and you dis-instruct us before that work completes we will charge you an hourly rate for the work done to date but cap it at the agreed fixed fee.
 If we offer a discounted rate for payment up front this discount is in exchange for you bearing the risk of the transaction not completing; we will not refund fees if the transaction does not complete for any reason other than our default.
 Note that if you opt for a “no move, no fee” deal our fee is payable on completion even if you complete the matter with another firm or self-representing within 12 months from the date of dis-instructing us – this is to protect us from the rare situation where we might do all or most of the work and a client dis-instruct us just before completion to avoid paying our fees.

 You are responsible for all payments which we make on your behalf.
 Typical examples for notarial acts are legalisation fees paid to a consulate, Companies House and Land Registry fees, couriers and title searches.
 We shall not incur these expenses without first obtaining your consent to do so.
 We do not generally charge for postage providing the cost is no more than a first class stamp.
 We charge for the excess on postage for bulky items and for tracked or courier delivery.
 We have no obligation to pay these expenses unless you have provided us with the funds for that purpose.
 We reserve the right to invoice for disbursements prior to incurring them.
+If we provide you with a completion statement for your case this is a provisional estimate and will usually be supplied in advance where possible.
+At any time you are entitled to request a copy of the client ledger which shows a list of actual transactions that have taken place.

 Payment is generally due on commencement of the service or as otherwise agreed, by cash, cheque, bank transfer or card.
 Note that we do not accept card payments over £1000.
 Pursuant to money laundering regulations we cannot accept cash payments over £5000.
 If we send you an invoice in respect of the work, payment is due within 7 days of the date of the invoice.
 Interest will be charged on late payments on a daily basis at 8% over the Bank of England base rate from time to time from the date payment was due.
 If you owe us any money we are also entitled to retain your documents until we have been paid.